-What is Tivoli Gardens?
+What is the Tivoli Gardens?

 Tivoli Gardens is the second oldest amusement park in the world.
 It opened in August of 1843.
 Its location right in the middle of Copenhagen, Denmark makes it very easy to visit.
-Don’t expect a small, old park though!
+Don’t expect a small, old park, though!
 This place has everything current you could want in a thrill park, nothing like a local carnival, which is what I expected.
 But the setting is magical!
-It even inspire Walt Disney in his creation of Disneyland!
+It even inspired Walt Disney in his creation of Disneyland!

-Whether you are in the mood for a food truck or a fancy sit-down meal you can find what you are looking for in this park.
-We ate at the Færgekroens Bryghus which was part of an original fishing village.
+Whether you are in the mood for a food truck or a fancy sit-down meal, you can find what you are looking for in this park.
+We ate at the Færgekroens Bryghus, which was part of an original fishing village.
 It has good food and beer and is right on the lake.
 I even made friends with a duck while I was eating my dinner, which always makes me happy.

-In the spring there are over 24,000 tulips in the park.
-Everywhere you look there are floral delights.
+In the spring, there are over 24,000 tulips in the park.
+Everywhere you look, there are floral delights.
 Here are some of my favorites.
 Enjoy the pictures.